Anarchid/zkgbai/README.md

 zkgbai
 ======

-This is a "Zero-K Graph-Based AI", built upon the Spring Java AI interface to play the Zero-K RTS.
+This is the "Zero-K Graph-Based AI", built upon the SpringRTS Java AI interface to play the Zero-K RTS.

 It uses a static graph derived from resource points on the game map as a major part in its decisions.